awslabs/aws-well-architected-labs/Security/200_Automated_Deployment_of_EC2_Web_Application/Lab_Guide.md

 1. Choose the version of the CloudFormation template from [/Code](Code/) to your computer:
    - wordpress.yaml to create a wordpress site, including an RDS database
    - staticwebapp.yaml to create a multi-AZ static web application that simply displays the instance ID for the instance it is running upon
 2. Sign in to the AWS Management Console, select your preferred region, and open the CloudFormation console at [https://console.aws.amazon.com/cloudformation/](https://console.aws.amazon.com/cloudformation/).
+Note if your CloudFormation console does not look the same, you can enable the redesigned console by clicking **New Console** in the **CloudFormation** menu.
 3. Click Create Stack.
 ![cloudformation-createstack-1](Images/cloudformation-createstack-1.png)
 4. Click **Upload a template file** and then click **Choose file**.